sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/debug.md

 The **${project.name}** writes details about its operations (from initialization, to pipeline, to termination) to the **logs/otel.log** file.

 This **logs/otel.log** file is reset each time the *Collector* is started.
-Previous logs are backed-up as `logs/otel-timestamp.log` where `timestamp` is the time at which the log was backed-up, example: `otel-2022-03-11T18-50-20.292.log`.
+Previous logs are backed up as `logs/otel-timestamp.log` where `timestamp` is the time at which the log was backed up, example: `otel-2022-03-11T18-50-20.292.log`.

 The **${project.name}** rotates the **otel.log** file when it reaches a maximum size of **100MB** and retains **3** old log files (**otel-timestamp.log**) for **30 days**.